nuejs/nue/packages/nuejs.org/docs/interactivity.md

 # Interactivity
 The view layer in Nue defines your interface with semantic HTML, but interactivity brings it to life.
-Where views focus on structure, interactivity connects user actions to the model and updates the display.
-Nue keeps this lightweight—avoiding the heavy state management or component logic common in frameworks like React—by distributing tasks across views, the model, and controllers.
-This builds on web standards, ensuring ambitious interfaces stay simple and scalable.
+Nue distributes tasks across views, the model, and controllers, ensuring interfaces stay simple and scalable.

 ## How it works
 Interactivity in Nue follows a clear cycle: